Royal Palace of Almeirim: Modern times

 Today, nothing remains of the royal palaces of Almeirim.
-In memory of the palace, the municipality of Almeirim is considering to restore the portico of the royal palace in the garden of the Republic.
+In memory of the palace, the municipality of Almeirim is considering restoring the portico of the royal palace in the garden of the Republic.

 The palace contained a marble fireplace, which was once given to King Manuel by Pope Leo X in 1515.
 In 1898, it was transferred to the National Palace in Sintra and installed in the Magpies room (Sala das Pegas), where it still can be admired.

 Paço dos Negros da Ribeira de Muge

 In 1512, King Manuel I constructed a second palace which was located a few kilometres from Almeirim, called the Paço dos Negros da Ribeira de Muge.
-‘Negros’ in the name of the palace refers to the black slaves who lived at the palace.
+‘Negros’ in the name of the palace refers to the black who lived at the palace.
 The palace served as a secluded hunting lodge.

 Modern times

 Today, only a portico in Manueline style remains of the Paço dos Negros.